hsolbrig/PyShEx/README.md

 * 967 pass
 * 110 are skipped - reasons:
-1) (2) '0E0' and '0e0' are not recognized by the rdflib parser as a double value
 2) (1) Extraneous 'id' field for Schema (2.1 feature?)
 3) (1) Takes too long -- we need to beef up the partition generator
 4) (4) Test uses IMPORT -- not implemented in ShEx 2.0, and not tagged as such
 5) (2) Test uses multi-byte literals aren't tagged as such
-6) (3) RDFLib single quote parsing issue
 7) (2) sht:BNodeShapeLabel - rdflib doesn't preserve bnodes
 8) (13) sht:Import - test uses V2.1 IMPORT feature
 9) (5) sht:Include ...